Dynastat - supply shortage

 For further information on the use of the medicine, please refer to the medicine’s overview page.

-The shortage currently affects two EU/EEA countries where the product is marketed: the Netherlands and Norway.
+The shortage currently affects five EEA countries where the product is marketed: Cyprus, Greece, Iceland, Malta and Norway.
+The shortage in the Netherlands is now resolved.

 EMA’s Executive Steering Group on Shortages and Safety of Medicinal Products (MSSG) and